 The Boston Museum of Fine Arts, in existence since July 4, 1876, is one of the most comprehensive art museums in the world, with a collection of almost 500,000 works of art, ranging from ancient Egyptian artifacts to contemporary painting, sculpture and video.
 In addition, there are always special exhibitions on view, opportunities to take advantage of educational programs—some right in the galleries—and a contemplative Japanese garden.

 Each pass admits 2 people with a $10.00 co-pay per person.

 Regular admission is $25.00 for adults, $10.00 for children.
 Using this pass saves a family $30.00.

 The Museum of Science in Boston is located on a piece of land that extends the width of the Charles River, connecting Boston and Cambridge.
 Dedicated to promoting and educating visitors about science and technology, the museum includes a planetarium, the world’s largest open-air Van de Graaff generator, an IMAX theatre, a butterfly garden, and permanent and changing exhibits on birds, insects and animals; space; dinosaurs; engineering; nanotechnology; math; biology; and more.

-Each pass admits 4 people with a co-pay of $10.00 per person.
+Each pass admits up to 4 people with a 50% off co-pay per person.